IFRS 12 paras B12-B18, disclosures for material joint ventures and associates and summary for immaterial JVs and associates

 AMNS India is an integrated flat carbon steel manufacturer – from iron ore to ready-to-market products with an achievable crude steel capacity of 8.8 million tonnes per annum.
 Its manufacturing facilities comprise iron making, steelmaking and downstream facilities spread across India.

-In 2019, ArcelorMittal and Nippon Steel Corporation (“NSC”), Japan’s largest steel producer and the third largest steel producer in the world, created a joint venture to own and operate AMNS India with ArcelorMittal holding a 60% interest and NSC holding 40%.
+In 2019, ArcelorMittal and Nippon Steel Corporation (“NSC”), Japan’s largest steel producer, created a joint venture to own and operate AMNS India with ArcelorMittal holding a 60% interest and NSC holding 40%.
 Through the agreement, both ArcelorMittal and NSC are guaranteed equal board representation and participation in all significant financial and operating decisions.
 The Company has therefore determined that it does not control the entity, even though it holds 60% of the voting rights.
 AMNS Luxembourg Holding S.A. (“AMNS Luxembourg”) is the parent company of the joint venture.
 ArcelorMittal’s 60% interest is accounted for under the equity method.

 AMNS India’s main steel manufacturing facility is located at Hazira, Gujarat in western India.
 It also has: